Watch: Crack appears after geothermal activity erupts on busy Rotorua road

 Motorists are asked to avoid driving through Lake Rd.
 Traffic management is in place and one lane is closed while the area is being assessed.

+Sucker trucks have been called in to remove the mud that is coming out of the fumarole and on to the road to prevent it from getting into the nearby stream.

+A cesspit drain in the area has been blocked off, also to prevent mud from getting into the stream.

-A woman watching the action said she arrived just as the work crews did.
+A woman watching the action this morning said she arrived just as the work crews did.

 "It had exploded and mud came out.
 It's cracked the road."